 Econometrics I provides students with the opportunity to develop their skills in applied regression analysis.
 It covers various regression estimation techniques, data preparation and transformation, and the interpretation of regression results.
 There is particular emphasis on the dangers of misuse of regression techniques.
 The course covers regression analysis for both cross-sectional and time series data.
 (Prerequisites: ECON-101 or completion of one (1) 400 or 500 level ECON course and (MATH-171 or 1016-171T or MATH-181 or MATH-181A) and (STAT-145 or STAT/CQAS-251 or MATH-251 or STAT-205 or equivalent courses.)
 Lecture 3 (Fall, Spring).

 This course covers regression techniques with applications to the type of problems encountered in real-world situations.
 It includes use of the statistical software SAS.
 Topics include a review of simple linear regression, residual analysis, multiple regression, matrix approach to regression, model selection procedures, and various other models as time permits.
-(Prerequisites: MATH-241 and MATH-252 or equivalent courses.)
+(Prerequisites: MATH-241 and (MATH-252 or STAT-257) or equivalent courses.)
 Lecture 3 (Spring).

 Mathematical Statistics I